 Preliminary Scholastic Aptitude Test and the National Merit Scholarship Qualifying Test: The PSAT/NMSQT provides a practice test in October of the junior year in preparation for the SAT.
 The scores also are used in the selection of the top scholars in the country for the Award of Merit Scholarships.
-The PSAT scores are divided into two categories - as are SAT scores - evidence based reading & writing and math.
-PSAT scores are reported in the range of 160 (low) to 760 (high).
-The NMSQT Selection Index (twice the reading, writing and math score) is determined annually, and the minimum score to receive national recognition varies from year to year.
-PSAT scores are not reported to the colleges.
-PSAT scores are also used in the selection of the Kentucky Governor's Scholars Program.
+The PSAT scores are divided into two categories - as are SAT scores - verbal and mathematical.
+PSAT scores are reported in the range of 20 (low) to 80 (high).
+The NMSQT Selection Index (twice the verbal score of the PSAT plus the mathematics score) is determined annually, and the minimum score to receive national recognition varies from year to year.